pkuksa/FILER_giggle/README.md

 make clean
 make -f Makefile.macos
 ```
 instead.
-Note that specific versions of autoconf (e.g., 2.69) may be required for successuful installation.
+Note that specific versions of autoconf (e.g., 2.69) may be required for successful installation.

 Verify `FILER_giggle/bin/giggle` can be executed successfully.